Back to Electronics

 When building a privacy-first smart home, consider devices that support multiple ecosystems or open standards like Zigbee and Z-Wave.
 This prevents vendor lock-in and ensures you can maintain privacy even if a company changes its data policies.

-Network Isolation and IoT Security Best Practices
+What Are Network Isolation and IoT Security Best Practices?

 Even the most privacy-focused devices can be compromised if your network isn't properly secured.
 Network isolation and proper IoT security practices are essential for maintaining privacy in your smart home.